zalando/jackson-datatype-money/README.md

 }
 ```

+## Deprecation Notice
+This project is deprecated and no longer maintained.
+Please use the Jackson Datatype modules for [javax-money](https://github.com/FasterXML/jackson-datatypes-misc/tree/2.x/javax-money) and [moneta](https://github.com/FasterXML/jackson-datatypes-misc/tree/2.x/moneta).

+Specifically [MonetaMoneyModule](https://github.com/FasterXML/jackson-datatypes-misc/blob/2.x/moneta/src/main/java/com/fasterxml/jackson/datatype/moneta/MonetaMoneyModule.java) is a drop-in replacement for this module.
+It supports all the same features and is actively maintained.

 ## Features
 - enables you to express monetary amounts in JSON
 - can be used in a REST APIs